lsst-sitcom/sitcomtn-148/sections/serialRemnants.rst

 saturated pixels : pocket(s) that survive to a clear, will prevent charges to be cleared.
 A change of the electric field (ex: a change in clocks configuration) can remove the pockets, and free the charges, allowing them to be cleared.
-If charges stuck in pocket(s) are not removed by a clear, we observed that an image read (ex: a bias) will fully remove them: only the first exposure taken after an image with saturated overscan is impacted: if the clocks configuration used in our standard clear is not able to flush away those charges, a standard readout of >~ 2000 lines does remove them.
+If charges stuck in pocket(s) are not removed by a clear, we observed that an image read (ex: a bias) will fully remove them: only the first exposure taken after an image with saturated overscan is impacted.
+If the clocks configuration used in our standard clear is not able to flush away those charges, a standard readout of >~ 2000 lines does remove them.

 The localisation of these uncleared electrons in the first lines of the CCDs, spot the interface between the image area and the serial register , as the location of those pockets.